Different synchronization strategies

 Full record updates work when you’re able to specify the full data to put in the record.
 Yet, there are cases when you only know the part of the data to update, and not the rest of the data.
 In those situations, you can perform partial record updates with only the data to change.

-Imagine you have an online store with independent systems handling different aspects of your data, one for content management and a third-party service for customer reviews.
-Whenever a product’s description changes, your CMS doesn’t know how many reviews the product has.
-Conversely, whenever a customer posts a review, the API of your third-party service can only provide you with this data.
+Consider an online store with independent systems for content management and user reviews.
+When a product’s description changes, your CMS doesn’t know how many reviews the product has.
+Conversely, whenever a user posts a review, the API of your third-party service can only provide you with this data.
 In this case, you would probably want to centralize update events and perform partial record updates based on the data you receive.

 To update individual attributes in a record, you need to use the